vbaranov/antispam-action/README.md

-# antispam-action
+# antiscam-action

-GitHub action to automatically close spam issues and pull requests.
+GitHub action to automatically hide scam comments on issues.

-Currently I use this to close PRs from Russian bots on [traitor](https://github.com/liamg/traitor).

 ## Usage

-Add the following to `.github/workflows/antispam.yml` in your repository:
+Add the following to `.github/workflows/antiscam.yml` in your repository:

 ```
-name: antispam
+name: antiscam

 on:
   issues: